Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 What Can You Expect in a Game Design Test?

-Game studios tend to send you a design test early on into your interview process, often times before you even have a chance to talk with anyone from the development team.
+Game studios tend to send you a design test early on into your interview process, most of the time before you even have a chance to talk with anyone from the development team.

 Even though you have more time than an in-person skills test, be realistic about what you can do.
 You aren’t expected to have a full understanding of their game’s limits or to build something that takes weeks of polish and iteration.